SIrfanH/Object-Detection-Pytorch-YoloV5/README.md

 ```
 https://www.python.org/downloads/
 ```
-Be sure to add python installation directory to Path in Environment Variables Python already comes with pip package manager which is good
+Be sure to add python installation directory to Path in Environment Variables.
+Python already comes with pip package manager which is good

 # Creating Virtual Environment
 This step is optional you don’t need to create a virtual environment but it is recommended to create one.
 Virtual environment is useful for isolating project packages and dependencies from each other.
 So create a virtual environment in the same directory that you cloned this project.